-It helps reduce complexity in software development, which is one of the benefits of agile development.
+It helps reduce complexity in software development life cycle, which is one of the benefits of agile development.
 The central programming team is not required to write, test, and maintain everything at once.
 Instead, smaller teams iteratively work on different pieces of the project at the same time, doing their own work and passing it on to another team (or looping back around to fix any problems found).

 As a result, individuals are encouraged to make mistakes and are given the autonomy to learn without much worry.
 It also encourages product owners, developers, and business owners alike to not shy away from changes because they fear they won’t be able to please everyone.
 Lastly, it gives a clearer explanation of what you’re actually getting for your money and time in the product backlog.

 Since agile software development projects are decentralized, you can spread out the work among multiple teams working simultaneously, rather than delivering it all at once.
 This can lead to better customer satisfaction since better quality products can be delivered thanks to early feedback.

 Due to agile software development’s iterative approach, projects are more likely to finish on time, on budget, and with a higher quality result than they would have without it.
 It’s because during the entire unified process, features are prototyped and tested rather than being implemented blindly by various programmers at different times in a linear fashion.

 The feedback loop stays tightly closed, so there is no scope creep or dramatic changes between stages of creating an item.
 Agile software development also promotes accountability, which incentivizes team members to be more vigilant about every detail.